Sex Discrimination/Misconduct Policy

 Tell a trusted person about the incident, ask them to accompany you to Campus Security or call Campus Security at 717.361.1111 for emergency assistance.
 Campus Security can provide immediate referral information, access to the College counselor on call, access to the Lancaster county sexual assault advocate, and/or investigation assistance.

-Request to speak with a counselor for confidential support.
-A county rape-crisis advocate may also be contacted at the victim’s request.
+Request to speak with a staff counselor for confidential support.
+Also a county rape-crisis advocate may also be contacted at the victim’s request.

-Report the assault.
+Report .
 Reporting the incident does not commit a student to filing charges; however, the College is required to investigate such reports.
-A student has the options of initiating a complaint through the Student Conduct Process and/or by filing a report with the local police.
+A student has the options of initiating a complaint through the Student Conduct Process by contacting Campus Security at 717-361-1263 and/or by filing a report with the local police.

 There are various supportive measures available for those who have experienced sex discrimination.
 These support sources include:

-- Title IX Coordinator: The Title IX Coordinator serves as the central reference person for information about reporting and the investigative procedures.
+- Title IX Coordinator and Deputy: The Title IX Coordinator serves as the central reference person for information about reporting and the investigative procedures.

 - Counseling: Students who experience any form of sexual misconduct may receive free and confidential counseling from a staff counselor in Student Wellness by calling 717.361.1405 and/or the Lancaster Sexual Assault Counseling & Prevention Center by calling 717.393.7273.
 College employees may contact the Human Resources office or the Title IX Coordinator, or reference the Employee Handbook for information regarding counseling options.

-Reporting Options and Filing a Sexual Misconduct Complaint
+Reporting Options and Filing a Complaint for Violation of this Policy

-Students who wish to report sexual misconduct may contact:
+Students who wish to report a violation of this policy may contact:

 - Campus Safety 717.361.1263.